Diary

 Thanksgiving is about to happen!

-Then we went into the living room for a break and I had a short snooze on the couch with daddy.
-When I woke up, mommy brought me back into the kitchen and began to clear the area around the sink.
+Then we went into the living room for a break, and I had a short snooze on the couch.
+When I woke up, Mommy brought me back into the kitchen and began to clear the area around the sink.
 I know what that means.
 It’s bath time!

-After a good scrub and a soak in the tub, mommy brought me over to the couch for my massage with the moisturizer.
-I’m don’t particularly like this part of our bath time routine, but it leaves me silky smooth.
-What I really wanted to do was roll around on the couch and mommy let me do that for a bit after my massage.
+After a good scrub and a soak in the tub, Mommy brought me over to the couch for my massage with the moisturizer.
+I don’t particularly like this part of our bath time routine, but it leaves me silky smooth.
+What I really wanted to do was roll around on the couch, and Mommy let me do that for a bit after my massage.

-When I woke up, daddy came up to get me.
-After a quick diaper change, daddy got me into a clean outfit and we were ready to head downstairs.
-To my surprise, our guests were already there and everyone was very eager to see me.
+When I woke up, Mommy came up to get me.
+After a quick diaper change, she got me into a clean outfit, and we were ready to head downstairs.
+To my surprise, our guests were already there, and everyone was very eager to see me.

 Autumn wreath on a door

-At first I felt disoriented and it made me shy and a little frightened.
-Daddy held me close and I quickly adjusted to the situation.
+At first I felt disoriented, and it made me shy and a little frightened.
+Mommy held me close, and I quickly adjusted to the situation.
 Soon I was ready to make my rounds and welcome everyone to our Thanksgiving gathering.
 As usual, I was the life of the party.

 To my surprise, I was placed in my high chair and fed my regular dinner.
 Why was I the only one eating?
 What happened to the turkey?
 Mommy was in the kitchen wrapping up the preparations.
 Turns out that the main dinner wasn’t ready yet.